CagriCatik/RRT-MPC/docs/configuration.md

 - `size_m` / `generator_resolution`: control the procedural generator.
 Use a
   finer resolution when you need tighter obstacle placement; remember to update `map_resolution` so the MPC scaling remains valid.
+- `rect_obstacles`: optional list of `[xmin, ymin, xmax, ymax]` rectangles for continuous-space planners.
+Leave empty when relying solely on occupancy grids.
+- `rect_inflation_radius`: Minkowski inflation (in map units) applied to each rectangle before planning.

 When `generate: true`, the generator persists the base map to disk.
 Subsequent runs reuse the cached image unless `generate` stays true.